Jianan-Li/Handheld-Tetris-Game/README.md

 # Handheld-Tetris-Game

-Click <a href="http://www.jianan.li/handheld-tetris-game">here</a> for more detaial on this project.
+Click <a href="http://www.jianan.li/handheld-tetris-game">here</a> for more detail on this project.